Giving Tuesday is celebrated every year after Black Friday and Cyber Monday. But what exactly is Giving Tuesday? And why does it matter?

 1. What is Giving Tuesday?

-Giving Tuesday kicks off the holiday giving season by encouraging people, communities and corporations to volunteer or donate to a cause close to their hearts.
+Giving Tuesday kicks off the holiday giving season by encouraging people, communities and corporations to be ethical consumers by volunteering or donating to a cause close to their hearts.

 In other words, it’s the pay-it-forward counterpoint to the bargains, deals and material consumption that takes place on both Black Friday and Cyber Monday.
 The day invites us to think beyond ourselves and make a difference.

 There is no “right” way to participate, just make sure whatever you are doing supports generosity and giving.
 Anyone can donate, volunteer time, help a neighbour, or spread the word on social.

 In 2020, millions of people in Canada participated in Giving Tuesday by giving back to a cause meaningful to them.